Deed Restrictions in Real Estate: Definition & Examples

 While deed restrictions and zoning laws both regulate how property can be used, they’re different in nature and authority.
 Zoning laws are established by local governments and apply to entire regions, determining how land in a particular area can be used (residential, commercial, industrial, etc.).
 On the other hand, deed restrictions are private agreements tied specifically to a property or subdivision.

-When both apply to the same property, the more restrictive regulation prevails.
+The South Carolina real estate salesperson exam tests how these overlapping restrictions work.
+Hawaii has its own unique layer: Kuleana land parcels carry access, water, and gathering rights that function as permanent deed restrictions dating to 1850.
+The Hawaii real estate salesperson exam covers how these traditional rights interact with modern zoning.
 This means if there’s a conflict between what zoning allows and what a deed restriction permits, the deed restriction will often take precedence, limiting the property’s use to the stricter standard.

-For instance, zoning might permit a property to be used for a small business, but if there’s a deed restriction that limits it to residential use, then the deed restriction will override the zoning, .
+For instance, zoning might permit a property to be used for a small business, but if there’s a deed restriction that limits it to residential use, then the deed restriction will override the zoning.

 Example